bacalhau-project/bacalhau/docs/getting-started/workload-onboarding.md

 :::

-#### 2. (Optional) Write Data to the `/outputs` Directory
+#### Step 2 - (Optional) Write Data to the `/outputs` Directory

-If you need to return data from your container, you will do this via a Docker volume, so you need to modify your code to write to a local directory.
+If you need to return data from your container you will do this via a Docker volume, so you'll need to modify your code to write to a local directory.

-We assume you are writing to a directory called `/outputs`, which is the default.
+We make the assumption that you are writing to a directory called `/outputs`, which is set as the default.

 :::tip